-Atlantic Shores will be developing a Construction and Operations Plan (COP) that will be subject to regulatory review, with additional opportunities for public input, as required by regulation, prior to construction.
+Atlantic Shores will prepare a Construction and Operations Plan (COP) which is subject to regulatory review, with additional opportunities for public input, as required by regulation, prior to construction.
 Fisheries information used to inform the COP are based on the best available and most credible data, science, and stakeholder-received information.
+The COP for the Lease Area will be made available on the BOEM website.